-The accused must appeal the decision, in writing, to the Vice President, who will forward the appeal to the Chairperson of the Appeals Board.
+The accused must appeal the decision, in writing, to the Associate Dean of Student Services, who will forward the appeal to the Chairperson of the Appeals Board.
 The appeal must be submitted within fifteen (15) days following receipt of the decision by the Committee.